 The vessel’s Emergency Position Indicating Radio Beacon (EPIRB) activated at the time of the capsize but the EPIRB was not fitted with integral Global Navigation Satellite System (GNSS) and its location was not confirmed until 47 minutes later at which time rescue helicopters were tasked.

-MAIB commissioned an underwater, ROV, survey of the wreck which found that its two liferafts had probably become trapped inside the vessel during the accident and were unable to float free and inflate.
+MAIB commissioned an underwater ROV survey of the wreck which found that its two liferafts had probably become trapped inside the vessel during the accident and were unable to float free and inflate.
 It was also found that the freeing ports (openings on either side of the vessel which allow water to be shed from the deck) had been reduced in size over the course of the vessel’s life.

-The investigation concluded that the vessel’s stability had been adversely affected due to the weight of entrapped water on its deck which came from the heavy following seas and had and capsized as a result.
+The investigation concluded that the vessel’s stability had been adversely affected due to the weight of entrapped water on its deck which came from the heavy following seas and had capsized as a result.

-- If Ocean Way’s EPIRB had been fitted with an integral GNSS receiver the rescue services would have arrived sooner
+if Ocean Way’s EPIRB had been fitted with an integral GNSS receiver the rescue services would have arrived sooner

-- The water trapped on deck had an adverse effect on stability.
-Had the freeing ports been of the correct size and functioning this water would have been able to drain away more quickly.
+the water trapped on deck had an adverse effect on stability.
+Had the freeing ports been of the correct size and functioning this water would have been able to drain away more quickly

-- Had the shelter been made weathertight the amount of trapped water could have been significantly reduced
+had the shelter been made weathertight the amount of trapped water could have been significantly reduced

 A recommendation (2015/154) has been made to the Maritime and Coastguard Agency (MCA) to take action to ensure that the EPIRBs required to be carried on UK registered fishing vessels are equipped with integral GNSS receivers.
 The MCA has revised its instructions to surveyors regarding freeing ports and the requirement for inclining tests, it has also reviewed coastguard training procedures in relation to incident co-ordination.